Visiting Las Vegas on a budget? Check out these free things to do!

 More Free Things to Do in Las Vegas

-- Aria’s Fine Art Collection
+• Aria’s Fine Art Collection

-- Coca Cola Store
+• Coca Cola Store

-- Eiffel Tower Light Show
+• Eiffel Tower Light Show

-- Gateway Arch – right outside the Strat.
+• Gateway Arch – right outside the Strat.

-- Lake of Dreams Show, Wynn – you can see it at Aft, Parasol Lounge, Lakeside or SW Steakhouse.
+• Lake of Dreams Show, Wynn – you can see it at Aft, Parasol Lounge, Lakeside, or SW Steakhouse.

-- Love Sculpture, Waterfall Atrium at Palazzo
+• Love Sculpture, Waterfall Atrium at Palazzo

-- Million Dollar Photo (map) – Take a photo with a million dollars.
-I’m not sure why I imagined that I could lay on top of the cash like in Breaking Bad, but because my expectations were off, it was one of my least favorite free attractions in Vegas.
+• Million Dollar Photo (map) – Take a photo with a million dollars.
+I’m not sure why I imagined I could lay on top of the cash like in Breaking Bad, but because my expectations were off, it was one of my least favorite free attractions in Vegas.
 But free nonetheless!
 Sorry, I can’t hide my disappointment below. haha

-- Mirage’s Floral Atrium – it will be gone once Mirage turns into Hard Rock.
+• Mirage’s Floral Atrium – it will be gone once Mirage turns into Hard Rock.

-- World’s Largest Chocolate Fountain at Bellagio Patisserie.
+• World’s Largest Chocolate Fountain at Bellagio Patisserie.

-- Wynn Botanical Gardens
+• Wynn Botanical Gardens

-- Wynn Fountain Show – it’s way smaller than Bellagio’s
+• Wynn Fountain Show – it’s way smaller than Bellagio’s

 Essential Tips

-- If you’re local, you can get up to 3 hrs of free parking on the strip at MGM and Caesars properties with your Nevada ID.
+• If you’re local, you can get up to 3 hours of free parking on the strip at MGM and Caesars properties with your Nevada ID.
 Just scan it when you’re leaving the parking deck.

-- Check out these free events in Las Vegas.
+• Check out these free events in Las Vegas.

-- Each casino has its own character and if it’s your first visit, you can spend all day just walking through the different casinos.
+• Each casino has its own character and if it’s your first visit, you can spend all day just walking through the different casinos.

-- Eating and drinking off the strip will save you money!
+• Eating and drinking off the strip will save you money!

 Best Places to Stay